 - Compare and contrast the interrelationship between basic life processes with special emphasis on the role of information and energy transduction.

-- Solve inheritance problems that demonstrate an understanding of fundamental transmission genetics and evaluate the role of epigenetic inheritance.
+- Solve inheritance problems that demonstrate an understanding of fundamental transmission genetics.